meltstrap/Caustica/README.md

 # Caustica
-Miiverse clone made in PHP and based on Cedar
+A Miiverse clone made in PHP and based on Cedar

+## Features
+-Theme engine
+-Avatar registration
+-Advanced drawing
+-More features coming soon!